This FAQ last updated: 03.06.2026

 Q: Do I need anything on top of the BB set for the 410cc upgrade?

 A: No. This upgrade is very well handled by the OEM ECU of the bike itself.
 However, if you own a Meteor or a New Classic Bullet you may want to change to the throttle body/ecu combo of the Hunter as that one does not have the rev and speed limiter your bike will have.
 The part number for that particular TB is RLT00187.
-See also our forum for this issue.
+See also: https://forum.himalayan-tools.com/threads/different-ecus-or-mapping-for-the-three-models-using-j-engine.496/

 Q: What kind of piston do you use for the 410 and 500 BB kits?